sergeigribanov/xoppmerge/README.md

 Option -s is used for score counting.
 You can skip this option if you doesn't need it.
 To use this option, each annotation should contain at least one key phrase:
 Problem "problem number": "score".
 The example of key phrase:
 Problem 3: 1

+The full number of problems is 5 (hardcoded).